vectrum-core/vectrum.contracts/docs/index.md

 - Producers can register in order to be voted for, and can claim per-block and per-vote rewards.
 - Users can buy and sell RAM at a market-determined price.
 - Users can bid on premium names.
-- A resource exchange system, named REX, allows token holders to lend their tokens, and users to rent CPU and NET resources in return for a market-determined fee.

 The actions implemented and publicly exposed by the `eosio.system` system contract are presented in the table below.
 Just like the `eosio.bios` sample contract there are a few actions which are not implemented at the contract level (`newaccount`, `updateauth`, `deleteauth`, `linkauth`, `unlinkauth`, `canceldelay`, `onerror`, `setabi`, `setcode`), they are just declared in the contract so they will show in the contract's ABI and users will be able to push those actions to the chain via the account holding the 'eosio.system' contract, but the implementation is at the VECTRUM core level.
 They are referred to as VECTRUM native actions.